mehdijebali/Terraform-VPC/README.md

 #### Internet gateway
 A gateway that you attach to your VPC to enable communication between resources in your VPC and the internet.
 As a result, instances in public subnet can reach the internet through a route to the internet gateway.
 #### Network Address Translation (NAT)
 NAT is the porcess of routing specific IP Addresses into a predefined IP Address (Router).
-In fact, instances in a private subnet can connect to services outside the VPC. indeed, we can access to internet from subnet.
+In fact, instances in a private subnet can connect to services outside the VPC.
+Indeed, we can access to internet from subnet.
 In contrast, external sources cannot initiate a connection with "private" instances.
 ## Instructions
-1. clone the project
+1. Clone the project
 ```
 git clone https://github.com/mehdijebali/Terraform-VPC.git
 ```